Samantha Dorrance: Career

 Samantha is also creative behind the camera.
 She wrote and produced her own children's stage show "Sammy & The Sparks" which she successfully toured around the UK in 2023.
 Because of her writing, filming, editing and animation skills, Samantha was given the role of Creative Director at production house, ELT throughout lockdown.
 When she began, they were making educational content for schools worldwide, teaching children English grammar through song.
 By the time she left, they were also creating and airing their own TV show in Japan.
 Samantha also wrote 10 songs for the show and over 30 episodes, working closely with Oxford University.

 She has performed in over 20 pantomimes, her favourite according to social media has been playing Goldilocks in Goldilocks and The Three Bears at Birmingham Hippodrome.
 Directed by Michael Harrison for Crossroads Live.

+Personal life

+She is currently in a relationship with her on-screen co-star Justin Fletcher.
+Dorrance played the part of Tootsie against Justin in The Tale of Mr Tumble on CBeebies in 2015.